joshbg2k/ReactNativeIssueViewerApp/README.md

 ## Addtional notes

-- I built and tested using iOS only, not Android
+- I built and tested using iOS only, not Android.
 - I created decent test coverage, but it is incomplete.
-- If you are not able to build and run the app, you can [watch a short video](https://drive.google.com/file/d/1HIFhom-qLbWwR6Cww6xrnnagFTvIulj5/view?usp=share_link) to see the main features
+- If you are not able to build and run the app, you can [watch a short video](https://drive.google.com/file/d/1HIFhom-qLbWwR6Cww6xrnnagFTvIulj5/view?usp=share_link) to see the main features.

 Now here's the rest of the default READEME.
 Thanks again!